 - Don’t forget to read supporting documents and attachments.
 Don’t assume that it actually states what the main contract references or alludes to.

 - Look for automatic renewals and the terms.
 Know what steps your organization needs to take if you do not want the contract to renew, and know what the potential penalties are, if any.
 If you let the contract auto-renew, make sure the terms are favorable to your organization and fair to both parties.

-By incorporating this checklist into your contract review process, you can further streamline your contract workflow.
+By incorporating this contract review checklist into your process, you can further streamline your contract workflow.
 An automated contract management system can also help ensure the right people review the right contracts.